 Journalist, Broadcast Salary

-Broadcast Journalists in the United States can expect only a modest salary, with average pay of just $39K per year.
+The average Broadcast Journalist in the United States can expect to rake in roughly $40K per year.
 Career duration and the particular city each impact pay for this group, with the former having the largest influence.
-Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 59 percent.
-Job satisfaction for Broadcast Journalists is high.
+Women make up a slight majority of Broadcast Journalists (58 percent) survey respondents.
 A large number report receiving medical coverage from their employers and the greater part collect dental insurance.
-The data for this synopsis comes from respondents who took the PayScale salary survey.
+Most Broadcast Journalists report high levels of job satisfaction.
+The data in this summary comes from the PayScale salary survey.